 esProc offers installation through a bin file in a Linux environment.

-First install JDK (a version higher than 1.8) under the Linux system.
-Then download esProc insallation file for Linux (esProclinux.zip) from Raqsoft official website and decompress it into any directory to get the bin file esProc-install.bin:
+First install JDK (1.8 version or above) under the Linux system.
+Then download esProc installation file for Linux (esProclinux.zip) from Raqsoft official website and decompress it into any directory to get the bin file esProc-install.bin:

 Look up BeforeRunning.txt for the installation directions.